-Covid19 coronavirus: Air New Zealand gears up for level 2
+Covid 19 coronavirus: Air New Zealand cancels domestic flights over May, June ahead of level 2

-Air New Zealand will operate to most domestic airports when the country enters level 2.
+Air New Zealand has cancelled hordes of domestic flights from now until June despite regional travel being allowed when the country moves to level 2.

-But the airline will still be operating just about 20 per cent of its usual domestic capacity, compared to pre-Covid-19 levels, during level 2 and it warns that fares will be higher.
+The airline announced today it will operate to most domestic airports at level 2 but at just about 20 per cent of its usual capacity, and warns fares will be higher.

+But ahead of the announcement passengers on a range of flights received emails today stating their bookings across May and June had been cancelled.

+The Herald is aware of cancellations on the Wellington to Queenstown route in late June, along with Auckland to Queenstown for a range of dates across May and June.

+A customer on a flight booked from Auckland to Queenstown at the end of June told the Herald she understood the reasoning for it, but worried about the impacts it could have on the tourism-dependent economy there.

+It comes as Air NZ slashed 300 pilot jobs, and those remaining face pay cuts of 30 per cent.

-Alert level 2 will allow the airline to fly to centre including Queenstown, Invercargill and Blenheim in the South Island and Rotorua, Gisborne, Palmerston North, New Plymouth, Hamilton, Whangarei and Kerikeri in the north.
+Alert level 2 will see the return of flights to Queenstown, Invercargill and Blenheim in the South Island and Rotorua, Gisborne, Palmerston North, New Plymouth, Hamilton, Whangarei and Kerikeri in the north.

 The airline is flying a bare bones network to support essential service travel between Auckland and Christchurch, Wellington, Tauranga and Napier, as well as between Wellington-Christchurch, Wellington-Nelson and Christchurch-Dunedin.